 The secondary function of the triceps is fulfilled only by the long head of the muscle, which is to adduct the arm (or to bring the arm down towards the body).
 The triceps shares this function with the latissimus dorsi (back muscles).

-Until I get my video camera set up, you can enjoy the following videos from YouTube.
+Until I finally start filming my own demo videos, you can enjoy the following videos from YouTube.

 You want to set up like a regular bench press, but position your hands no wider than shoulder width.
 On the descent, you want to keep your elbows in; do not let your elbows drift away from your body like you would with a regular bench press.

 At the bottom of the movement, you want the bar to come to the lower portion of your chest; at the top of the movement, the bar should be over your upper chest.
 Ideally, your forearms should be perpendicular to the floor at all times.
 Your hands and wrists should be directly over your elbows throughout the movement.